Why is my water line burst pipe

 Plumbing

-The answer to 'why is my water line burst pipe' is that a burst water line is typically caused by freezing temperatures, corrosion, or high water pressure.
-Symptoms include sudden loss of water pressure, visible leaks, or water pooling around the affected area.
-To address a burst pipe, you'll need to first shut off the main water supply, then locate and repair the damaged section of the line.
+The answer to 'why is my water line burst pipe' is that a burst water line is usually caused by freezing temperatures, corrosion, or physical damage.
+Symptoms include sudden loss of water pressure, water pooling around the pipe, and potentially water damage to your home.
+To fix a burst pipe, you'll need to shut off the main water supply, locate the break, and either repair or replace the damaged section of pipe.

 Step-by-Step Guide